-The following standards relevant to the operations of the Group and effective from 1 July 2018 have been adopted.
-The adoption of these standards did not have any material impact on the current period or any prior period unless otherwise and is not likely to affect future periods.
+The following standard and interpretation relevant to the operations of the Group and effective from 1 July 2019 have been adopted.
+The adoption of this standard and interpretation did not have any impact on the current period or any prior period but may impact future periods.